avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 ```

 The below image should appear in your Terminal:
 Happing Twarcing!
 Do you think Ed Summers and Sam Samhuns, the developers of twarc, is making a pun from Twerking?
-I may have to email them and ask.</br>
+I may have to email them and ask.<br>
 ![Alternate image text](/images/twitter/happy_twarcing.png)

 Now that I have twark configured, I can run a command to retrieve tweet data.